First driverless buses to hit the roads in Scotland from May 15

 The project, named CAVForth, is also the “first registered bus service in the UK to use full-sized autonomous buses”, said the statement.

-Fully driveless cars are not legally permitted in the UK currently, according to The Guardian.
+Fully driverless cars are not legally permitted in the UK, according to The Guardian newspaper.
 A safety driver is required at all times in all autonomous vehicles, although the government is working on an updated legal and assurance framework, it added.

-The driveless buses in Scotland will run the 22.5km route between Ferrytoll Park and Ride in Fife to Edinburgh Park Transport Interchange.
+The driverless buses in Scotland will run the 22.5km route between Ferrytoll Park And Ride in Fife to Edinburgh Park Transport Interchange.

-They will have the capacity to ferry about 10,000 passenger journeys per week, and will also have sensors enabling them to travel on pre-selected roads of up to 80kmh.
+They will have the capacity to ferry about 10,000 passenger journeys a week, and will also have sensors enabling them to travel on preselected roads at up to 80kmh.

 Scottish Minister for Transport Kevin Stewart, who noted that the project is an “exciting milestone”, said: “Our trunk road network can provide a wide range of environments as a diverse testing ground, and the ground-breaking and globally significant Project CAVForth will really help Scotland establish its credentials on the world stage.”